Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Regular CW complexes and CW posets

-The \emph{order complex} $\Delta(P)$ of a poset $P$ is the simplicial complex whose vertex set is $P$ and whose simplices are the chains in $P$.
+\nomenclature[S, 21]{$\Cliq(\Gamma)$}{clique complex of the graph $\Gamma$} An important class of examples arises by considering the set of cliques of a graph.
 If $\Gamma=(V,E)$ is a (simple) graph, the \emph{clique complex} of $\Gamma$ is the simplicial complex $\Cliq(\Gamma)$ whose vertex set is $V$ and whose simplices are the cliques (subsets of vertices inducing complete subgraphs) of $\Gamma$.
 It is the unique flag complex whose $1$-skeleton is $\Gamma$.

-A \emph{simplicial map} $f\colon K\to L$ of simplicial complexes is a map between their vertex sets such that the image of a simplex of $K$ under $f$ is a simplex of $L$.
-Simplicial complexes and simplicial maps form a category.